NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

 ```
 <p align="center"><img src="img/TopologicalSort.png" alt="TSP" width="500"/></p>

-In the user interface, we read the locations and dependencies from `topologicalsort_dependencies.csv` and `topologicalsort_locations.csv` to modify your input there.
+In the user interface, we read the locations and dependencies from `topologicalsort_dependencies.csv` and `topologicalsort_locations.csv` to modify our input.

 ## Step 7: Find Nearby

-Given a attribute name C, a location name L and a number r and k, find at most k locations in attribute C on the map near L(do not include L) with the range of r and return a vector of string ids.
-The order of locaitons should from
+Given a attribute name C, a location name L and a number r and k, the algorithm finds at most k locations in attribute C on the map near L(not including L) with the range of r and returns a vector of string ids.
+The order of locaitons go from nearest to farthest.
-nearest to farthest.
-And you should not include the current location.

 ```c++
 std::vector<std::string> TrojanMap::FindNearby(std::string attributesName, std::string name, double r, int k);